openframeworks/ofSite/content/older.md

 **_note that 0.06 project files are not compatible with 0.061 -- a guide detailing the new project structure will be posted soon._**

 _**FAT Packages:** starting at 0.05, we are releasing normal and "FAT" versions, the fat versions contain several addons ready to go, plus addon examples.
-These add-ons aren't part of the core OF codebase, but contain advanced functionality like OpenCV, vector output, OSC, network communication, vector math and more._
+These addons aren't part of the core OF codebase, but contain advanced functionality like OpenCV, vector output, OSC, network communication, vector math and more._

 windows: [visual studio 2008][20] | [visual studio 2008 FAT][21][][22]